Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

 Q: Are the beaches sandy?

 A: No. Almost every beach in Istria is rocky — pebble beaches at best, flat rock platforms at worst.
-Bring water shoes or aqua socks (EUR 5-10 at any beach shop).
-Sea urchins are present in rocky areas — shoes aren't optional.
+Pack water shoes or aqua socks (EUR 5-10 at any beach shop).
+Sea urchins lurk in the rocky shallows, so shoes aren't optional.

-The best swimming spots: Zlatni Rt (Golden Cape) has pine-shaded rocky beaches with clear water.
-Lone Bay is more developed with sunbed rentals.
-Mulini Beach is the town beach — convenient but crowded in summer.
+The best swimming spots: Zlatni Rt (Golden Cape) offers pine-shaded rocky beaches with water so clear it looks staged.
+Lone Bay is more developed, with sunbed rentals.
+Mulini Beach is the town beach — convenient, and packed in summer.

 Q: Is the water warm enough to swim?